beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 - We need to assess how much a chapter would cost to a person writing it.
 We need to find an average and fair amount we can give to each author (but we might face credit limitations).
 I'm writing authors here but other contributors could be involved (e.g. a designer for a logo, front/back pages, etc)
 We should define this quickly, I don't want anyone to feel a particular aspect of contribution not acknowlegded as it should.

-- We need to define how the contributions should be made, so far I'm considering asciidoc and markdown (with a personnal preference over the latter).
+- We need to define how the contributions should be made, so far I'm considering asciidoc and markdown (with a personal preference over the latter).

 With much :heart:, Adrien Brunet.